hkgonebad/quinstreet-test/README.md

-# Nest Thermostat Landing Page
+# QuinStreet Test | Modernize - Home Empowerment

 A responsive landing page for a thermostat giveaway, built for a frontend developer assessment.